joshfermin/myCUplanner/README.md

 ------
 * Models:

-...User Model:
+	User Model:
-..* Name
+		Name
-..* Email
+		Email
-..* Password-hash
+		Password-hash
-..* Courses Previously Taken
+		Courses Previously Taken

-...Course Model:
+	Course Model:
-..* Course Number
+		Course Number
-..* Course Title
+		Course Title
-..* Instructor
+		Instructor
-..* Course Schedule
+		Course Schedule
-..* Course Prerequisites
+		Course Prerequisites

 * Views:
-...Log In View:
+	Log In View:
-..* Simple log-in view
+		Simple log-in view

-...Sign Up View:
+	Sign Up View:
-..* Will allow users to sign up with their previous courses
+		Will allow users to sign up with their previous courses

-...Class Diagram View:
+	Class Diagram View:
-..* A view that will show users a diagram of what they have completed and what they need to take
+		A view that will show users a diagram of what they have completed and what they need to take

-...User Home Page: Will include two partials:
+	User Home Page: Will include two partials:
-..* Schedule View
+		Schedule View
-..* Calendar Edit View
+		Calendar Edit View

 * Controllers:
-...User controller
+	User controller
-...Class/calendar controller
+	Class/calendar controller